seu-as-code/seu-as-code.archetype/README.md

 6. Finally, open a console and issue the following command to create the SEU: `gradlew bootstrapSeu`.

-For a more detailed description on how to further customize the build file please the [documentation](https://seu-as-code.github.io/).
+For a more detailed description on how to further customize the build file please see the [documentation](https://seu-as-code.github.io/).

 ## Developing with SEU-as-Code